Cross Section of the Track

 Wear a backpack when you can, even if it’s just a daypack, to get used to the feeling of it.
 And it’s really helpful if at least once you go for a decent walk with a full size pack (if you don’t have one, beg or borrow) so that you can get a sense of what it’s going to feel like when you’re here.
 It also helps sharpen your focus about what you need to pack (and carry) and those things you can do without.
 (Gail thinks meaningfully here of the extra kgs of shoes and clothes unworn she’s muttered about going uphill behind Ian.)

 Last, make sure you wear the hiking boots or shoes you’ll use on the track while you’re training.
 If they’re new, it will wear them in and help you avoid blisters.
 (If you’ve already walked in them regularly you probably don’t need telling about blisters.)
 Last tip: invest in some good hiking socks.
 We know it sounds mad (did we say socks?), but get advice from your local outdoor supplier.
 Two layers of socks – a thin pair to wick moisture away, and a thicker pair for cushioning – is one of the best ways to avoid blisters and keep feet happy.
 (Gail would like to say that when Ian first suggested this she thought he was an utter loon, but after her first day’s – happy footed and blister-free – test, she thought he was the smartest man alive.
-On the second day he showed her the secret to the never-untying shoelace and she loved him for ever.)
+On the second day he showed her the secret to the never-untying shoelace and she loved him forever.)

 Getting to and from the track